Install LAMP and phpMyAdmin on Ubuntu 11.10

 Enter your password if prompted.

-Now open your web browser and enter the following address: http://localhost/testing.php
+Open your web browser and enter the address http://localhost/phpmyadmin/.

 Page 1 Page 2